 Investigations & e-Discovery - Forensic analysis of computer systems, and copyright.
 Requests are made through Public Safety and General Counsel.

-Mailbox Access and Mail Retrieval Process - This UCIT Mailbox Access/Retrieval process addresses how access is to be requested and granted under various circumstances.
+Data Retrieval and Mailbox Forwarding Procedure - This IT@UC Mailbox Access/Retrieval procedure addresses how access is to be requested and granted under various circumstances.

 Risk Management - OIS is tasked with evaluating risk and determining its likelihood and impact.

 Shredding - Paper documents are important to dispose of properly.
-UCIT OIS sponsors 2 to 3 shred events each year.
+IT@UC OIS sponsors 2 to 3 shred events each year.
 Contact us for dates, more information, or guidance with arranging your own shredding.

 SSL Server and Personal Certification Identity Verification – Verify that requests are valid and requesters are valid employees with authority over the server.